anycable/anycable/docs/configuration.md

 **--nats_servers** (`ANYCABLE_NATS_SERVERS`)

 The list of [NATS][] servers to connect to (default: `"nats://localhost:4222"`).
-Used by the corresponding pub/sub, broadasting, and broker adapters.
+Used by the corresponding pub/sub, broadcasting, and broker adapters.

 **--nats_channel** (`ANYCABLE_NATS_CHANNEL`)